marnelfr/udemy.react/README.md

 ````

 Adding component can also be in order to avoid repeating our code even CSS code.
-That's why we can end up with a component like ``Card.js`` component ; just to avoid repeating some css code.
+That's why we can end up with a component like ``Card.js``; just to avoid repeating some css code.

 JSX under the hood: